If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 Is It Possible To Grill In The Rain?

-The question of whether grilling in the rain is possible or not requires some clarification on the weather conditions and the type of grill you have.
+The question of whether grilling in the rain is possible or not requires some clarification on the cold weather conditions and the type of grill you have and whether you have a chimney starter.

 It is always better to play it safe and take the cooking inside or delay it till after the rain, even if it means building a fire again from scratch.

-It should be noted upfront that if you have an electric grill, you should not grill in the rain under any circumstances.
+It should be noted upfront that if you have an electric grill, you should not grill in the rain under any circumstances all year round, even with hot dogs and with the lid closed.

-Instead, unplug the grill, move it undercover, remove the food, continue cooking indoors, or wait for the rain to pass.
+Instead, unplug the electric grill, move it under the cover, remove the food, continue cooking indoors, or wait for the rain to pass before using the electric grill again.

 Gas grills can be used to grill in the rain, provided you have a closing lid or cover on the grill.
 If the grill does not have a lid, the ran can extinguish the flame, which leaves raw, unburned gas escaping from the burn nozzles in the grill.